 Proton slip and decoupled respiration: Proton slip is the decoupled process in which protons are only partially translocated by a proton pump of the ET-pathways and slip back to the original compartment.
 The proton leak is the dominant contributor to the overall leak current in mammalian mitochondria incubated under physiological conditions at 37 °C, whereas proton slip is increased at lower experimental temperature (Canton et al. 1995).
-Proton slip can also happen in association with the F1F0-ATPase, in which the proton slips downhill across the pump to the matrix without contributing to ATP synthesis.
+Proton slip can also happen in association with the F-ATPase, in which the proton slips downhill across the pump to the matrix without contributing to ATP synthesis.
 In each case, proton slip is a property of the proton pump and increases with the pump turnover rate.

-Electron leak and loosely coupled respiration: The production of superoxide anion radical by the ETS leads to a bypass of proton pumps and correspondingly lower $P \gg O_2$ ratio.
+Electron leak and loosely coupled respiration: Superoxide production by the ETS leads to a bypass of proton pumps and correspondingly lower P"/O2 ratio.
 This depends on the actual site of electron leak and the scavenging of hydrogen peroxide by cytochrome c, whereby electrons may re-enter the ETS with proton translocation by CIV.